 GCPL Business Resources

-The Lilburn head librarian, Melissa Lawrence, shared with us an overview of the tremendous resources available at the library that are helpful for business owners.
+The Lilburn head librarian, Melissa Grammont, shared with us an overview of the tremendous resources available at the library that are helpful for business owners.
 Most of these resources will be located in the Digital Resources section of their website, www.gwinnettpl.org.
 You will need your library card and pin to access the online items.

 The Libby app is the resource for accessing ebooks and audiobooks.
 Beginning May 1st, Overdrive will be discontinued.